10 benefits of houseplants in the home5 June 2020

 10. Plants help you focus

 Cleaner air, a better state of mind and a healthier environment.
 The knock-on effect of this greener living space is plants’ ability to improve concentration and focus, particularly important if your home is also your workspace.
-The mere presence of plants near your work space can help your attention space, particularly when studying or working from home.
+The mere presence of plants near your workspace can help your attention space, particularly when studying or working from home.
 Simply having a natural, green backdrop in your working environment has been found to have a restorative effect.
 Your “attention muscles” can recharge, helping you stay more alert and fending off tiredness.
 Do you regularly work from home?
 Have plants on, behind or above your desk and head for a more productive workday.
+Take a look at some other green solutions.